elibroftw/blog.elijahlopez.ca/content/posts/mobile-responsive-design.md

   - programming
   - webdev
   - mobile
+summary: "Create mobile-responsive designs for websites using HTML and CSS (and React?).
+Meta tags, CSS media queries, and desktop-first CSS design."
 ---

 Tutorials nowadays just regurgitate the wrong information!
 Here's the right way to do mobile responsive design.
 The key is to use